-We learned some time ago that monthly active rows are not the same as what our customers see in their pipelines for total synced rows.
+Monthly active rows are not the same as what our customers see in their pipelines for total synced rows.
 This is because a typical pipeline will experience waste, which happens when a row that wasn't updated is repeatedly synced in a few ways:

 Over the course of a month, or even years, you can see how much waste a typical data pipeline generates because it was never built to handle incremental changes effectively.

-Calculating MAR vs. Total Synced Rows
+Calculating MAR vs. total synced rows

 Now that we know the difference between MAR and total synced rows, we can finally calculate just how different they can be with the same amount of data.
 There are two components to consider when estimating MAR: